 - Boredom?
 Sorry can you please explain what that word means?

 - You have developed a Liver of steel

-- You will no longer have to pay for accommodation for future travels - you have a couch in most major cities
+- You will no longer have to pay for accommodation for future travels - you have a couch to sleep on in most major cities

 - You don't have to clean your sheets as you would in the 'real' world